brials/restaurant-api/README.md

 # restaurant-api
 Using this as personal practice in developing apis.

+# This README file is currently under construction.
+While the app is mostly done I have not had time yet to write appropriate docs.
+## I apologize for any inconvenience this may cause.

 From Relation Diagram

 Changes - employees no longer hold arrays of customers, rather of tables.

-Believe I will be eliminating Party as a model but rather semi replacing it with table as the party.
+Eliminated Party as a model but rather semi replacing it with table as the party.

 customer no longer has partyId to match removal of party as model.
 Also no more reservations array for a single customer rather just one reservation Id associated not required.